top of page

 What is Consultation?

-Consultation is a two-way process between the person conducting a businesses or undertaking (PCBU) and other WHS duty holders where you:
+Consultation in a WHS context is a two-way process between persons representing the business or undertaking (PCBU) and the members of the workforce where the business:

-• Seek and Share views and information, and
+• Seeks and shares views and information, and

-• Consider what workers say before decisions are made
+• Considers what workers say before decisions are made.

 PCBU duty to manage risks